cj/sinatra-can/README.markdown

 ## Checking Abilities

-Abilities are helpers, thus, can be used inside blocks:
+The can? method receives an action and an object as parameters and checks if the current user is allowed, as declared on the Ability.
+This method is a helper that can be used inside blocks:

     can? :destroy, @project
     cannot? :edit, @project